Santhal Pargana division

-Santhal Pargana division constitutes six district administration units known as the divisions of Jharkhand state in eastern India.
+Santhal Pargana division is an administrative division of the Indian state of Jharkhand.
+The division comprises six districts and serves as a key administrative unit of the state.
+It is overseen by a Divisional Commissioner, while law and order is managed by the Deputy Inspector General of Police (DIG).

 Origin of name

 Santal Pargana derives its name from two words: "Santal", a major inhabited tribe in the region and Pargana, a unit of administration in Persian language used mostly by medieval rulers.

 Location

 Santal Pargana is one of the divisions of Jharkhand.
 Its headquarters is at Dumka.
 Presently, this administrative division comprises six districts: Godda, Deoghar, Dumka, Jamtara, Sahibganj and Pakur.